Why You Should Take This Trip

 In Peru and Bolivia, October was the start of the rainy season, so it wasn’t overcrowded and the weather was a crapshoot.
 We were fortunate in that we didn’t see much rain.
 By the time we got south into Argentina, it was December and summertime.
 We visited Patagonia in January and February, which was the height of high season.
 Weather was generally good (for Patagonia) but crowds were big, which meant advance booking on both accommodations and transport was essential.
 We made it up to Colombia during March, which was also shoulder season.
 Lower crowds, lower prices, but the weather was hit or miss.
 Great some days and rainy others.

 We spent May to August in Southeast Asia, which is the supposed rainy season.
 It was honestly a non-factor most of the time.
 The weather wasn’t ideal (lack of blue sunny skies), but at no time did rain hinder our activities or where we wanted to go.
-It generally rained a daily basis, but not for long, and it was often welcome with the heat.
+It generally rained each day, but not for long, and it was often welcome with the heat.

 We arrived in India in late August, the end of the rainy season.
 Weather was a factor in the north (near Rishikesh and on a trek in the Himalayas) yet not a factor at all in Rajasthan or Mumbai.
 By the time we arrived in Goa for the last 2 weeks of our trip, we hoped to relax and enjoy the end of the rainy season.
 Instead we got about 8 days of unprecedented rain (the vendors had already sold off all their umbrellas and rain gear since the wet season was over).